Calypso music: Popularity

-In the late-1970s a new style, dubbed Soca music, emerged from the blending of calypso with elements of East Indian music as well as African American soul, funk, and rock.
+In the late-1970s a new style, dubbed soca music, emerged from the blending of calypso with elements of East Indian music as well as African American soul, funk, and rock.
 The soca music of the 1980s featured fast tempos, electric guitars and synthesizers, prominent melodic bass lines, and lyrics celebrating sensuality and dance.
 Many influential calypso singers including Ras Shorty I, Mighty Sparrow, Lord Kitchener, Calypso Rose, Super Blue, and David Rudder embraced the new style.
 Brooklyn became an important site for the production of soca records from the late 1970s through the early 1990s.

-Although Calypso's native land is Trinidad, it is also very popular in a small "windward" island in the West Indies.
-This island is called Dominica, the nature island of the Caribbean.
-Dominicans, similar to Trinidadians also developed a keen interest in Caribbean genres such as Soca music, and Calypso in the late 1960's.
+Although calypso's native land is Trinidad, it is also very popular in Dominica.
+Dominicans, similar to Trinidadians also developed a keen interest in Caribbean genres such as Soca music, and Calypso in the late 1960s.
 Called Kaiso in French creole, Calypso is illustrated as a unique form of music, especially during the Carnival season.
 Dominicans mainly use this genre to express their concerns and feedback on the everyday affairs and happenings of their country.
 Most of the music pieces composed normally have a negative stigma attached to them, expressing dissatisfaction with how their current government choose to conduct the affairs of the country.
 The first Calypso monarch in Dominica who was crowned in 1959 was called "The Observer" and the longest reigning Calypso monarch is King Dice.
 The Calypso tent is not just limited to adult participation.
 There is also a section called Junior monarch where young children under the age of 14 are able to prepare and compete with their personally made Calypso pieces.

-Calypso competitions usually commence in January and cumulate in the Calypso monarch competition that are usually held the Saturday before Carnival in February.
+Calypso competitions usually commence in January and culminate in the Calypso monarch competition that are usually held the Saturday before Carnival in February.
 The winner becomes the Calypso King of that year and joins Miss Dominica, the carnival pageant winner of that year, in the traditional costume parade on Carnival Monday.